nixworks/public/news/2007/05/14/index.md

 ##### Confirmed
 ### [ Nominations open for the leadership of the United Kingdom Labour Party with Chancellor of the Exchequer Gordon Brown as the favourite. ](/news/2007/05/14/nominations-open-for-the-leadership-of-the-united-kingdom-labour-party-with-chancellor-of-the-exchequer-gordon-brown-as-the-favourite.md)
-_Context: Chancellor of the Exchequer, Gordon Brown, Labour Party, United Kingdom, confirmed_
+_Context: Chancellor of the Exchequer, Gordon Brown, Labour Party, UK, confirmed_

 ##### President
 ### [ The President of the Republic of China Chen Shui-bian names Chang Chun-hsiung of the Democratic Progressive Party as the new Premier of the Republic of China. ](/news/2007/05/14/the-president-of-the-republic-of-china-chen-shui-bian-names-chang-chun-hsiung-of-the-democratic-progressive-party-as-the-new-premier-of-the.md)